 Therefore, it cannot be shared with any other outlets and cannot support any additional load from things like TVs, appliances, etc. because it can overload the circuit and cause nuisance tripping and potential safety hazards.

 Once again, it is important to consult a licensed electrician for a qualified assessment.

 Need assistance?
-Call Black Pine Spas today- (425) 771-5774 Our team is available to answer any questions you have about the electrical and installation requirements for your home hot tub.
+Call Black Pine Spas today- (425) 771-5774 Our team is available to answer any questions you have about the hot tub electrical and installation requirements.
 Click here to ask us anything!